Causes of Chronic Pain

 Some NSP products that may help the body with oxygenating tissue:

 Liquid Chlorophyll is excellent at promoting healthy circulation.
 With healthy circulation comes the transportation of oxygen throughout our blood.
-Research has been done on Vitamin C in relation to pain. so I try to drink a glass of liquid chlorophyll with a little Vitamin C Powder in it at least 1 to 2 times per day and it does seem to help with my pain.
+Research has also been done on Vitamin C in relation to pain. so I try to drink a glass of liquid chlorophyll with a little Vitamin C Powder in it at least 1 to 2 times per day and it does seem to help with my pain.
 A quick fix for one of the causes of chronic pain.

 Some of the symptoms of acute inflammation (the initial response of the body to harmful stimuli which is achieved by the increased movement of plasma and leukocytes from the blood into the injured tissues) are: heat, swelling redness and pain.
 When you injure yourself, the pain you feel is usually caused by acute inflammation.